 Two to five people, age 7 and up can play Exploding Kittens.

-Exploding Kittens Card Game - Family-Friendly Party Games - Card Games for Adults, Teens & Kids
+Exploding Kittens - A Russian Roulette Card Game, Easy Family-Friendly Party Games - Card Games for Adults, Teens & Kids - 2-5 Players

 Exploding Kittens is a silly, fun card game for the whole family.